This information describes what to expect during your proton therapy at the New York Proton Center (NYPC) in New York City.

 - Telling someone on your proton therapy team if you’re in pain.

 - Quitting smoking, if you smoke.
-If you want to quit, call our Tobacco Treatment Program at 212-610-0507 or ask someone on your MSK healthcare team for a referral.
+MSK has specialists who can help you quit smoking.
+For more information about our Tobacco Treatment Program, call 212-610-0507 or ask someone on your MSK healthcare team for a referral.

 - Caring for your skin as instructed.